Colin Quirke

 Colin Quirke (born 17 June 1990) is an Irish-American Discus thrower from Los Gatos, California.

 Major Competition

 Colin Quirke represented Ireland at World Youth Championships in Athletics and the World Junior Championships in Athletics, making the finals in the shot put and setting a national junior record (63’5).
 He holds the Irish national junior record in the discus throw and shot put.

 NCAA

-From 2008-10, Colin Quirke represented University of Oklahoma and from 2010-2012, Colin Quirke represented Manhattan College '12 as an NCAA Division I thrower.
+From 2008 to 2010, Colin Quirke represented University of Oklahoma and from 2010 to 2012, Colin Quirke represented Manhattan College '12 as an NCAA Division I thrower.
 Colin received NCAA Division 1 All-American honors in the Discus Throw.
 He was named the MAAC Conference Most-Outstanding Performer in both 2011 and 2012 setting a Championship record in the Discus Throw.

 Prep

 Colin finished 2nd at Los Gatos High School in California Interscholastic Federation where he was runner-up at 2008 CIF California State Meet and third at 2007 CIF California State Meet both in Shot put.